palavrapasse/docs/core/data-model.md

 - Most many-to-many relationships defined in the domain model have a separate association table.
 The only exception is `Leak-Password`, since that relationship is already inferred by `LeakUser` table (`SELECT C.* FROM Credentials C, UserCredentials UC, LeakUser LU WHERE LU.leakid = <leakid> AND LU.userid = UC.userid AND UC.credid = C.credid`).
 Instead, there will be a view to represent the `LeakPassword` table.
 - `Affected Users` entity will be a view for fast access.

+Note: We refer to generating the next available unique integer as `autogen` in the data model diagram, for primary key definition.
+Do not confuse with `AUTOINCREMENT` keyword from SQLite, we don't use it.

 ![entity relationship model describing database schema](src/002-data-model.drawio.svg)